- 3 WEEK BALLET INTENSIVE June 3 – 21, 2019 (Tuition $510) – SIGN UP

-Marshall Ellis Dance School will offer three summer intensives for dancers in Central Florida and beyond: 2 three-week ballet intensives, and a one-week dance intensive focusing on ballet, contemporary, lyrical and jazz.
+Marshall Ellis Dance School will offer two summer intensives for dancers in Central Florida and beyond: a three-week ballet intensives, and a one-week dance intensive focusing on ballet, contemporary, lyrical and jazz.
 Other class styles will be offered during the program.

 These rigorous training programs are designed for motivated dancers ages 10-14, and aspiring pre-professional and early-career dancers ages 15-21.
 Attendees will take daily classes in ballet and other techniques, plus choreography progressively integrated through The Fusion Powered by ME Program.
 This is a unique opportunity for committed dancers to refine their skills in multiple forms, broaden their dance vocabulary and grow as artists.